 - And more!

 I blend psychology, neuroscience, and mindfulness with insights gained through my own wide variety of both work and life experiences to help you access the benefits of these practices in a way that works for you.
-My work experiences have ranged from working with victims of sex trafficking, drug and gang intervention work, community coalition building, family law, advocacy and organizing around worker’s rights issues, and immigration law practice.
+My work experiences have ranged from working with victims of sex trafficking, drug and gang intervention work, community coalition building, family law, organizing around worker’s rights issues, and immigration law practice.
 Through these experiences, I’ve learned a lot about working in busy, high pressure jobs with high stakes as well as the professional and personal concerns such work can entail and how to navigate these more smoothly.

 “Finding the center of strength within ourselves is in the long run the best contribution we can make to our fellow men. … One person with indigenous inner strength exercises a great calming effect on panic among people around him.
 This is what our society needs — not new ideas and inventions; important as these are, and not geniuses and supermen, but persons who can “be”, that is, persons who have a center of strength within themselves.”